radeusgd/PyLisp/README.md

 Usage:
 `pylisp` to launch REPL, `pylisp program.cl` to execute a script.

+If you want to run the test suite, you can use the script `run_tests.sh`.
 ## Language
 The language is mostly focused on functional aspects, but it has some imperative structures.
 It's eagerly executed and uses static binding in closures.